OctopusDeploy/blog/blog/2022-07/introducing-slugs-config-as-code/index.md

 Looking at the OCL above, it's much easier to understand what's going on compared to using IDs in OCL.

-After we decided to use names in OCL, we also decided to use names *in place of* of IDs in both the API and in the UI for version-controlled projects.
+After we decided to use names in OCL, we also decided to use names *in place of* IDs in both the API and in the UI for version-controlled projects.

 We did this to improve the user experience when viewing version-controlled deployment processes from the UI.
-If there were any broken references in the OCL (like a typo in a name), we'd show a warning where the broken reference was found, and allow it to be fixed from the UI, or the API
+If there were any broken references in the OCL (like a typo in a name), we'd show a warning where the broken reference was found and allow it to be fixed from the UI or the API

 While this worked initially, it presented some long-term drawbacks.